firesim/firesim/docs/Golden-Gate/LI-BDN.rst

 Hybrid, CPU-FPGA-hosted models are common.
 Here, a common pattern is write an RTL timing-model and a software functional model.

-..
-For example, FireSim's block
-.. device model hosts its fixed-latency timing model on the FPGA, but its
-.. functional model runs on the CPU which allows it to use the host-CPU's
-.. filesystem as a backing store.
-The latency pipe dequeues an input token as they
-.. arrive, buffering requests as they appear and keeping track of cycle at which
-.. it must return response for that request.
-It enqueues output tokens,
-.. until it reaches a cycle at which it is supposed to return a response.
-Here it
-.. checks a functional response queue, and if no response is available it fails to
-.. enqueue an output token, stalling the downstream model.
-..
-In parallel, the CPU-hosted functional model polls the FPGA-hosted component for requests to serve, and serves them, and enqueues responses
-.. into the functional reponse queue.

 Expressing the Target Graph
 ---------------------------